bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

     how do we estimate :math:`F` (or some properties of :math:`F`)?

-Of course there are variations to this question depending on the precise problem such as regression but by and large view it comes down to finding things about :math:`F` (or some derived properties).
+Of course there are variations to this question depending on the precise problem such as regression but by and large it comes down to finding things about :math:`F` (or its derived properties).

 |h3| Models, models, models |h3e|